maximecb/uvm/README.md

 more fragile and detract from our design goals.

 ## Design Choices

+### UVM provides a frame buffer, but it doesn't provide GUI APIs

+The APIs provided by UVM are intentionally kept simple and low-level.
+To produce graphics, UVM provides an API to draw a pixel buffer one frame at a time into a window.
+It doesn't provide a Graphical User Interface (GUI) toolkit as part of the VM itself.
+The reason for that is simple, it's because GUIs are complex and any GUI API that you design will inevitably have a large API surface.
+Another problem is that a high-level GUI will inevitably keep growing as users request more and more features that other GUI frameworks offer.
+If we want UVM to be small, portable, and to behave the same everywhere, then including complex APIs in the VM itself will necessarily become a liability.

+UVM provides a frame buffer API.
+The API is dead simple, you give it an array of pixels, and it shows the frame in a window.
+This puts the burden on the software to implement its own GUI.
+This might seem awful to some, but it also means you have complete freedom and control over what your GUI looks like, and you can be guaranteed that it will look the same on any machine you try it on.
+Furthermore, once one person implements a GUI library for UVM, this code can be reused.

+You may feel concerned about the performance of rendering GUIs in software, but there are a few simple things that UVM can do to make things faster.
+As it stands, UVM provides a system call to perform the `memcpy` operation.
+This may not seem like much, but it allows programs running on UVM to copy rows of pixels using SIMD operations running on the host machine instead of going pixel by pixel.
+In the future, we may provide more sophisticated blitting operations inspired by the Amiga's bit blit or using alpha blending, and/or more general APIs for SIMD computations.

 ### Why a 64-bit machine?
 Why not 32-bit or 16-bit?